yonkahlon/Zenject/README.md

 }
 ```

-You can wire up the dependencies for this class with the following bindings:
+You can wire up the dependencies for this class with the following:

 ```csharp
 Container.Bind<Foo>().AsSingle();